Robust Point Matching with Distance Profiles: Proofs

 where the last inequality follows from \eqref{eq:separation_condition}.
 Hence, we have \eqref{eq:matching_guarantee}. \end{proof}

 \begin{remark} From the proof of Theorem \ref{thm:outlier_robustness}, one may have noticed that we can replace the left-hand side of \eqref{eq:separation_condition} with

 To see this, it suffices to observe that we can replace $\Omega$ in the last line of \eqref{eq:gap_and_deviation} with $\Omega_o$, and the rest of the proof follows the same with $\Omega_o$ in place of $\Omega$.
 Since $\Omega_o \ge \Omega$, the condition \eqref{eq:separation_condition} is a stronger condition than requiring $\Omega_o$ to be at least the right-hand side of \eqref{eq:separation_condition}.
-As we briefly mentioned before the proof, we chose to present \eqref{eq:separation_condition} as it is written in terms of the outlier proportion which is more interpretable. \end{remark}
+We chose to present \eqref{eq:separation_condition} as it is written in terms of the outlier proportion which is more interpretable. \end{remark}

 Lastly, we provide the lemmas used in the proof of Theorem \ref{thm:outlier_robustness}. \begin{lemma} For the centers $\theta_1, \ldots, \theta_t$ and $\eta_1, \ldots, \eta_s$ in Assumption \ref{a:mixture}, define $\overline{W}$ as in \eqref{eq:W1_distance_profiles_centers}.
 Then, for any $k \in [K]$, we have